arut/nginx-ts-module/README.rst

       </video>
     </body>

-MPEG-DASH in HTML using the `dash.js player <https://github.com/Dash-Industry-Forum/dash.js>`_:
+MPEG-DASH in HTML using the dash.js_ player:

 .. code-block:: html